pongo-pygmaeus/bumblebee-talks/2-phase/1-week.md

 - NAME - How does Sinatra handle DELETE and PUT routes?
 - NAME - What are the different HTTP methods?
-- Denise - What is an IP address?
+- NAME - What is an IP address?
 - NAME - What is a port?
 - NAME - RACK
 - NAME - Why use REST